EsupPortail/Esup-Pod/docs/4.x/Installation/optional/bbb-infrastructure-migration-install_en.md

 This solution relies entirely on Pod and does not impact BigBlueButton in any way.
 No modifications are required on the BigBlueButton side.
 {: .alert .alert-info}

+💡 If necessary, the migration script also allows you to make a local backup of the records.
+{: .alert .alert-info}

 This migration script is configurable and offers several possibilities:

 1. **For those with few recordings to recover**: